About Graduate and Life Sciences Education (GLSE)

 The GLSE portfolio facilitates programs that are of value to both graduate and undergraduate students, such as student integrity in education and research.
 This portfolio allows for easier linking of advanced senior undergraduate learning with graduate education.
 This provides the much needed depth of scholarship to prepare for many careers and for advanced education.

-The Graduate enterprise in the Faculty of Medicine encompasses fourteen graduate units which offer doctoral graduate degree research and professional programs to over 2,400 graduate students.
-The Faculty of Medicine is the Faculty Lead for 6 Collaborative Specializations.
+The Graduate enterprise in the Faculty of Medicine encompasses thirteen graduate units which offer doctoral graduate degree research and professional programs to over 2,800 graduate students.
+The Temerty Faculty of Medicine is the Faculty Lead for 6 Collaborative Specializations, Cardiovasulcar Sciences, Toxicology, Developmental Biology, Muscuoloskeletal Sciences, Neurosciences, Resucitation Sciences.
 Undergraduate arts and science education is carried out by the 8 Basic Science Departments and the Department of Laboratory Medicine and Pathobiology in the Faculty which also provide enriched mentored hands-on research opportunities.